 The Society was set up with 3 founding Directors.
 Directors will in future be elected from among the membership.
-Following the initial pioneer share offer, the Society has 66 Members who have subscribed a total of £450,000.
+Following 2 share offers, the Society has 196 members.
 Heartland Community Wind is currently focused on the establishment of the first two turbines but will continue to seek opportunities to open ownership of wind turbines to the wider community in this area of Scotland.